yewstack/yew/examples/counter_functional/README.md

 ## Concepts

-Demonstrates the use of functional components.
+Demonstrates the use of function components.